-- The Group's right to explore in an area has expired, or will expire in the near future without renewal; - No further exploration or evaluation is planned or budgeted for; - A decision has been taken by the Board to discontinue exploration and evaluation in an area due to the absence of a commercial level of reserves; or - Sufficient data exists to indicate that the book value will not be fully recovered from future development and production.
+- A decision has been taken by the Board to discontinue exploration and evaluation in an area due to the absence of a commercial level of reserves; or - Sufficient data exists to indicate that the book value will not be fully recovered from future development and production.

-Following their assessment, the Directors concluded that no impairment charge was necessary for the period ended 31 December 2019.
+Following their assessment, the Directors concluded that no impairment charge was necessary for the year ended 31 December 2020.